opengapps/opengapps/README.md

 ```
 ./add_sourceapp.sh /path/to/the/file/you/want/to/add.apk [/even/more/files.apk...]
 ```
+Be careful!
+If add_sourceapp finds multiple architectures in the native code, it expects it to be a 'universal' package.
+This not always true with 64-bit packages though!
-For contributors, these can be uploaded, by browsing to one of the sources-subdirectories and pushing it to the repository.
+For contributors, updated sources can be uploaded by browsing to one of the sources-subdirectories and pushing it to the repository:
 ```
 cd sources/architecture
+git add *
-git commit -a
+git commit
 git push
 ```